rgyap/Lanczos-Approximation/README.md

 END FUNCTION GAMMA_L
 ```

-## Explain??

-Please refer to the PDF file, which should also include a Python implementation.
+For more technical details about how this works, please refer to the PDF file, which should also include a Python implementation.

 ---

 **Note** (17 January 2026).
-A Java version of the program that also uses arbitrary-precision arithmetic is now included.
+A Java version of the program that also uses arbitrary-precision arithmetic is now included in another branch.